-The Ph D program in Human Development and Family Studies focuses on applied theory and research related to families from an interdisciplinary perspective.
+The Ph.D. program in Human Development and Family Studies focuses on applied theory and research related to families from an interdisciplinary perspective.
 Emphasis is placed on issues relating to relationships among family members and the relationship of the family system to other systems in society.
 The Ph.D. in Family Studies requires a minimum of 72 credits beyond the baccalaureate degree or a minimum of 42 credits for students entering with a master's degree.
-Core requirements are listed below.
+Core requirements are listed below

-FST 601 Theories of Human Development 3 FST 803 Human Development in Life Span Perspective 3 FST815 Research Issues and Designs 3 EDUC 856 Introduction to Statistical Inference 3 EDUC 812 Regression Models in Education 3 500/800 leve al Qualitative or Quantitative Methods 3 FST 621 Family Studies I: Empirical and Theoretical Perspectives 3 FST 855 Family Studies II: Analysis and Critical Issues 3 500/800 Area of Emphasis 9 FST 969 Dissertation 9
+· · · · · · · · · · · · · · · · · · · peaker to prove the second second IFST 603 Human Devel lopment in Life Span Perspective • 3 EDUC 823 Learning and Development 3 IFST815 Research Issu ues and Designs EDUC 856 Introduction to o Statistical Inference 3 EDUC 812 Regression M Adels in Education 3 600/800 level Qualitative a or Quantitative Methods IFST 621 Family Studie es I: Empirical and Theoretical P erspectives 3 IFST 855 Family Studie es II: Analysis and Critical Issues 3 600/800 Area of Empt 9 IFST 969 Dissertation (1) Some state of the second se second se

-TOTAL 42 The Area of Emphasis is selected in consultation with the student's advisor and committee in planning a program of study.
+The Area of Emphasis is selected in consultation with the student's advisor and committee in planning a program of study